wso2/docs-choreo-dev/en/docs/develop-components/develop-a-web-application.md

 ## Deploy and access your web application

-1. On the Deploy page, click **Deploy Manually**.
+1. Navigate to the Deploy page within your development environment.

+2. If the **Auto deploy on commit** option is not enabled, click **Configure & Deploy**, else click **Deploy Manually**.
+This will open the window to add configurations for your web app.

+3. In the configuration window, specify the configuration filename and parameters for your application.

-Deploying the component initiates the build pipeline, and upon completion, your application will become accessible in your Development environment through a generated URL.
+4. Once you have completed the configuration, click the **Deploy** button to initiate the build pipeline.
+Upon completion, your application will become accessible in your Development environment through a generated URL.
 Choreo takes care of automatic TLS/SSL management for your apps.

-2. If Auto deploy on commit option is not enabled, click **Configure & Deploy**.
-This will open the window to add configurations for your web app.
-Upon competion of adding configurations, click **Deploy** to initiate the build pipeline.

     !!! note
         The deployment of the Web Application component may require some time.
 You can monitor the progress by observing the logs.
 Once the deployment is finished, the deployment status in the corresponding environment card will change to **Active**.